dshifflet/SocketIo_PlanningPoker/readme.md

 * Or download it and node start or nodemon
 * It will host the socket.io and the static stuff via Express

-## PROBLEMS
-* Only works right with Firefox and Chrome

 ## What it looks like
 ![alt text](https://raw.githubusercontent.com/dshifflet/PeerJS_PlanningPoker/master/imgs/screenshot.png "Example Screen Shot")